karx1/site/content/blog/discord.md

 }
 ```

-Update the `pkgver` field to the current version of Discord (0.0.21 as of October 26th, 2022).
-Then, build the package as you would an AUR package:
+Update the `pkgver` field to the current version of Discord (0.0.61 as of July 29th, 2024).
+Then, build the package as you would build an AUR package:

 ```sh
 makepkg -si
 ```

-Now the updated package should be installed.
+Now, the updated package should be installed.
+Simply repeat this process every time you get the update message.

 ### Epilogue